-At the end of the first quarter of fiscal year 2023, \$24,805,748 of economic development funds are available for eligible projects.
-For FY 2026 and FY 2027 only 50% of funding allocations are available.
-During the first quarter of FY 2023, \$2,870,417 of funds were committed to the Warren County Commission for the construction of additional lanes on Interstate 70 Outer Road at Archer Road.
+At the end of the third quarter of fiscal year 2023, \$24,805,748 of economic development funds are available for eligible projects.
+For FY 2026 and FY 2027, only 50% of funding allocations are available.
+During the third quarter of FY 2023, no funds were committed to projects.
 MoDOT continues to work with DED to identify projects that demonstrate economic development.